5 Common Relapse Triggers and How to Avoid Them After Rehab

 10 May 2021

 The initial stages of addiction recovery can be extremely challenging for anyone.
-Without the controlled environment of rehab, you are exposed to several triggers of addiction that can cause relapse.
+Without the controlled environment of rehab, you’re exposed to several triggers of addiction that can cause relapse.
+Although it’s impossible to hide from your relapse triggers forever, there are many actions you can take to set yourself free from them.Â

-External vs. Internal Relapse Triggers
+External vs Internal Relapse Triggers

 Relapse triggers can be classified into two categories:

-- Internal Relapse Triggers: On the other hand, internal triggers refer to thoughts, feelings, and emotions linked to substance use.
-Internal relapse triggers may include a wide array of emotions that range from negative, positive, or normal everyday feelings.
-It can be fear, anxiety, insecurity, heartache, loneliness, boredom, thrill, arousal, confidence, pressure, shame, and guilt of addiction.
+- Internal Relapse Triggers: Internal triggers refer to thoughts, feelings, and emotions linked to substance use.
+Internal relapse triggers may include a wide array of emotions, from negative, positive, or normal everyday feelings.
+It can be fear, anxiety, insecurity, heartache, loneliness, boredom, thrill, arousal, confidence, pressure, shame, and guilt of addiction.Â

 Common Triggers of Addiction